GlobalMaksimum/sadedegel/sadedegel/summarize/README.md

 [Normalized Discounted Cumulative Gain] is a very intuitive metric by its definition.
 It simply measures an algorithm's success based on the ratio of two things

-* Algorithm's choice of k-best sentences among M sentences (total `relevance` score obtained with this k sentence).
+* Algorithm's choice of best k sentences among M sentences (total `relevance` score obtained with this k sentence).
-* Best possible k-best sentences selection among M sentences (Best possible total `relevance` score that can be obtained with k sentences).
+* Best k sentences among M sentences with respect to ground truth human annotation (Best possible total `relevance` score that can be obtained with k sentences).

 [Normalized Discounted Cumulative Gain]: https://en.wikipedia.org/wiki/Discounted_cumulative_gain